-In this post learn What is meaning of Data protection, the types, and objective, the Eight Standard Principles of Data, and How to Ensure compliance In Data Protection.
+In this post learn What is meaning of Data protection, the types, and objectives, the Eight Standard Principles of Data, and How to Ensure Compliance In Data Protection.

 Data privacy defines who has been authorized to have access to data, while data protection provides tools and policies to actually protect and restrict access to the data.

 Data protection is the process of safeguarding data from unauthorized access or loss to secure the privacy, availability, and integrity of your data.

 lays down rules we need to follow in collecting, using, disclosing, or handling personal data or information by a data controller or processor.

 What is the difference between data controller and data processor?

 Data controller and Is an organization or entity responsible to determine why and how data Should be collected. whiles The Data processor: is the entity responsible for processing data on behalf of the Data controller.

 What are the types of data protection?